StructSAM: Structure- and Spectrum-Preserving Token Merging for Segment Anything Models: Experiments

-\textbf{- Effect of gradient estimation.} Replacing the Sobel operator with a simple central difference (\textbf{Central-Diff}) leads to a clear performance drop, particularly in B-IoU.
-This degradation highlights the importance of accurate edge and gradient estimation for preserving object boundaries during token merging.
+\textbf{- Effect of gradient estimation.} Replacing the Sobel operator with a simple central difference (\textit{Central-Diff}) in the token energy score degrades performance, especially in B-IoU (Table~\ref{tab:ablation_results_sam_b}), highlighting the importance of accurate gradient estimation for preserving boundaries during merging.
+As shown in Figure~\ref{fig:sam-all_models_miou_flops_avg_combined-right}, our energy score effectively captures fine structures while remaining computationally efficient (Table~\ref{tab:cost_energy}).
+Additional discussion of failure cases is included in the Appendix.

-\textbf{- Effect of flatness aggregation.} Using the mean instead of the max over Sobel gradients within each cell (\textbf{Mean-Flatness}) results in slightly inferior but still competitive performance.
-This suggests that while both aggregation strategies are effective, the max-based flatness better captures salient boundary cues.

-\textbf{- Effect of cell structure.} Removing the cell structure entirely (\textbf{No-Cell}) causes a notable performance drop, especially on COIFT, confirming that preserving spatially distributed low-gradient regions is important for stable DST sampling.
-Similarly, randomly selecting cells for merging (\textbf{Rand-Cell}) underperforms the full method, highlighting the benefit of flatness-guided cell selection.

-\textbf{- Effect of DST sampling strategy.} Finally, we examine alternative DST strategies within selected cells.
-Selecting tokens with maximum gradients (\textbf{Max-DST}) or randomly (\textbf{Rand-DST}) consistently underperforms selecting the lowest-gradient tokens, with the gap being most pronounced in B-IoU.
-This confirms that low-gradient DST sampling is critical for boundary preservation.

-\textbf{- Efficiency of Token Energy Estimation.} Table~\ref{tab:pitome-our} compares the cost of token energy estimation with PiToMe.
-Under global attention, PiToMe requires 1.07 GFLOPs/image, while our gradient-based method reduces this to about 0.27 GFLOPs, achieving a \textbf{75\%} reduction; similar savings are observed under window-based attention.
-As illustrated in Fig.~\ref{fig:qualititative_energy_score_gradient}, our method produces energy maps that correlate well with object structures, despite relying only on \textbf{first-order gradient information}.
-This shows that expensive fully connected token interactions are unnecessary for effective energy estimation, enabling substantial computational savings without sacrificing structural sensitivity.